 - Does your spouse plan to file an appeal?

 - Do you have any children?

 - Can you obtain a default judgment?

 Once everything is taken into consideration, the whole process may last up to a year or even longer.
 In Utah, there is a 90 days minimum waiting period before a divorce can be complete.
 But the chances are that one of the parties will extend it by filing an appeal, a petition or doing something else to extend the divorce process.

-Consult with Divorce Attorneys in Salt Lake City before you file for a divorce.
+Consult with Salt Lake City Divorce Attorneys before you file for a divorce.
 You are going to need all the help you can get.
 Choose to divorce without legal representation, and lose so much more than just your spouse.
 Some of the things you can lose are:

 - Custody over your children

 It is mandatory nowadays to have a seasoned and experienced attorney by your side when going through a divorce.
 Keep that in mind, as it may save you from losing everything.

 Can Children Extend the Divorce?